AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

 ## Usage:
 1. Double-click the VBScript file to run it.
     - It will prompt for the main SOLIDWORKS Corp installation folder.
-2. Navigate there via the File Explorer, and copy/paste it from the address bar.
+2. Navigate to the SOLIDWORKS Corp folder via the File Explorer, and copy/paste from the address bar.

+### Additional information:
-- Edit pollSeconds and windowDelay in SWActivationWatcher.ps1 if on a slow computer or if you want to speed up the process (then reboot).
+- Change pollSeconds and windowDelay in SWActivationWatcher.ps1 found in <SOLIDWORKS Corp>/scripts/ if on a slow computer or if you want to speed up the process.
+After this reboot the PC.
 - The automation works by 'pressing' the button with the text "Next >" in the 'SOLIDWORKS Activation Wizard'.
 To make the script work in your language, ctrl+f replace "Next" with the word on the same button in your language.
 ![Image of what button that has "Next" written on it in the English language SolidWorks.](https://i.imgur.com/KPhdSvo.png)